otomato-gh/k8s-o10n-workshop/slides/workshop/foundations.md

 - Since v1.29 kube-proxy supports using nftables instead of the iptables and there's a [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-network/3866-nftables-proxy) proposing making it the default backend for kube-proxy.

-- nftables bring preformance improvements over iptables, but the main motivation for this change is the gradual iptables deprecation.
+- nftables bring performance improvements over iptables, but the main motivation for this change is the gradual iptables deprecation.

 ---
 ## Replacing kube-proxy with Cilium or Calico